DavitGadyan/-homework-final-computing-data-science/README.md

 #### Feature Generator

 There is a parent meta class Transformer from which developer needs to inherit for a new subclass.
 There is uniform method of generate that developer should create with functionality that subclass represents.
+New features will be added to dataframes and old will be replaced except for logged feature.

 #### Models